 Starting your day with squash can be a tasty and healthy choice.
 Here are a couple of unique recipes to try:

-• Squash Pancakes: Mix grated zucchini with flour, baking powder, eggs, and a dash of cinnamon.
-Fry them on a hot skillet for a scrumptious breakfast option.
-Serve with maple syrup or yogurt for extra taste.
+- Squash Pancakes: Combine grated zucchini with flour, baking powder, eggs and a sprinkle of cinnamon.
+Sear ‘em on a hot skillet for a delicious breakfast option.
+Serve with additional maple syrup or yogurt for flavor.

 Lunch Delights